Surf wax is an interesting topic. Or maybe it’s not, I don’t know. Wax is something most surfers only think about briefly in one of two scenarios.

 - Using a circular, line, or criss-cross motion, lay down the basecoat until you build up a thin layer of bumps.
 As long as you’re getting coverage and laying down wax – do whatever feels right.

-- At this point, you can either go surf or give your fresh wax job a nice combing with the pointy end of a wax comb.
+- At this point, you can either go surf or give your fresh wax job a nice combing to add additional traction with the pointy end of a wax comb.

 - Apply a bit of wax before each surf, and clean it off when it starts getting nasty or flaking off too much.

 Where to Put Wax on Your Board

 It’s a good idea to put wax anywhere you think you’re going to put your feet.